gleam-lang/website/cheatsheets/gleam-for-php-users.md

   or the memory limit is exceeded.
 - Gleam on Erlang/BEAM allows to processes requests in a similar isolation level that PHP offers in contrast to applications running *Go* or *Ruby*.
-  The level of isoluation means that, very similar to PHP, if a process crashes (in PHP read: if a request crashes) then the supervision system can restart that process or after a while or amount of tries abort repeating restarts on the process with that given input data.
-This means Erlang/BEAM will yield similar robustness that PHP developers are used to and similar isolation guarantuees.
+  The level of isolation means that, very similar to PHP, if a process crashes (in PHP read: if a request crashes) then the supervision system can restart that process or after a while or amount of tries abort repeating restarts on the process with that given input data.
+This means Erlang/BEAM will yield similar robustness that PHP developers are used to and similar isolation guarantees.
 - When executing Gleam code in fact its compiled Erlang or JavaScript is executed.
 So in case there are runtime crashes, the crash log will show Erlang (or browser-console/NodeJS/Deno) debug information.
 In Gleam